hyperledger-labs/splice/cluster/README.md

    is no longer in use.
 If you do forcibly remove a cluster lock, please be sure to let the former lockholder know.

+#### Deploy a previous CN version to a Cluster

+1. Checkout the branch with the version you want to deploy to get the right helm charts,
+1. Overwrite the `get-snapshot-version` file with the version (e.g. `echo <version>`),
+1. Run `make cluster/build` from the repository root to build the helm charts with the correct version,
+1. Run `cncluster apply` in your target cluster.

 ### Add a Component to the Build

 1. Edit the canton network cluster definition